bluescarni/mppp/doc/sphinx/concepts.rst

    support concepts natively, mp++ will employ a concept emulation layer in order to provide the same functionality as native C++ concepts.

-   Since the syntax of true C++ concepts is clearer than that of the concept emulation layer, the mp++ documentation describes and refers to concepts in their native C++ form.
+   Since the syntax of native C++ concepts is clearer than that of the concept emulation layer, the mp++ documentation describes and refers to concepts in their native C++ form.

 .. cpp:concept:: template <typename T> mppp::CppInteroperable